 I'm not a sexual predator, I'm an 'offender,'" Jeffrey Epstein told the New York Post in 2011.
 "It's the difference between a murderer and a person who steals a bagel."

-More than a decade after his conviction for soliciting prostitution from a minor, registered sex offender Jeffrey Epstein has been charged in New York with sex trafficking.
+	It came more than a decade after his conviction for soliciting prostitution from a minor, for which he was registered as a sex offender.

 	The 66-year-old in the past socialised with Prince Andrew, President Donald Trump and former President Bill Clinton.

 	But who was Jeffrey Epstein?